microsoft/WhatTheHack/xxx-AKS-EnterpriseGrade/Coach/Solution-02.md

 ## Notes and Guidance

-* Make sure the participants understand the IP address allocation requirements of Azure CNI vs kubenet
+- Make sure the participants understand the IP address allocation requirements of Azure CNI vs kubenet
-* Make sure the participants understand how the Azure Load Balancers, NSGs and kubernetes services play together
+- Make sure the participants understand how the Azure Load Balancers, NSGs and kubernetes services play together
-* Make sure the participants understand why the ingress needs to be deployed with a private IP address: otherwise the default route to the firewall will cause asymmetric routing
+- Make sure the participants understand why the ingress needs to be deployed with a private IP address when using a private AKS cluster: otherwise the default route to the firewall will cause asymmetric routing
+- Coaches should **STRONGLY** encourage students to use infrastructure-as-code (Azure CLI, Bicep, or Terraform) instead of the Azure portal to deploy the AKS cluster.
+This will make it easier if they need to redeploy the cluster if the solution to a later challenge requires it.
-* Participants could go with an off-cluster ingress controller such as AGIC, this would probably make routing easier (and there are no dependencies later on)
+- Participants could go with an off-cluster ingress controller such as AGIC, this would probably make routing easier (and there are no dependencies later on)
-* Feel free to leave the participants go with any ingress controller other than nginx, but nginx is probably going to be the easiest one.
+- Feel free to leave the participants go with any ingress controller other than nginx, but nginx is probably going to be the easiest one.
+- There are two different nginx ingress controllers with similar names:
+    - **`nginx-ingress`** - A commercial offering provided by F5
+        - Has a "freemium" version that is designed to be upgraded to their paid offering, "`nginx+`".
+        - This version bypasses Kubernetes services and route directly to the pods by getting the list of pods from the Kubernetes service definition.
+        - This version is not respecting the readiness probes set on Kubernetes services.
+    - **`ingress-nginx`** - Free open-source version by the Kubernetes community
+        - This version requires a special annotation to set the health probe path for the Azure Load Balancer when installing it into an AKS cluster.
+- The Microsoft documentation refers to the `ingress-nginx` version.
+However, students may find documentation elsewhere online referring to the `nginx-ingress`.
-* Note that configuring a private DNS-zone was not required when creating the private cluster
+- Note that configuring a private DNS-zone was not required when creating the private cluster
-* If users have their own DNS domain, they could use it instead of `nip.io` as in this guide.
+- If users have their own DNS domain, they could use it instead of `nip.io` as in this guide.
-* At the time of this writing, SLA API and private API are mutually exclusive
+- At the time of this writing, SLA API and private API are mutually exclusive

+**NOTE:** If students do not have "Owner" permissions on their Azure subscriptions, they will not have permission to attach their AKS cluster to their ACR.
+We have staged the sample application on Docker Hub so that students can use the container images at these locations:
+- **API app:** `whatthehackmsft/api`
+- **Web app:** `whatthehackmsft/web`

+**HINT:** If students decide to use their own ACR with the images for api and web, they must fully qualify the name of their ACR.
+An image with a non-fully qualified registry name is assumed to be in Docker Hub.

 This challenge has multiple paths: